dev-academy-programme/ansible-computer-setup/README.md

 ; populate the necessary variables here, such as ansible_user, ansible_ssh_pass, etc.
 ```

+The `inventory.ini` file is the only thing you need to add/edit.
+It contains sensitive information such as the IP address of the machines, the username, and the password.
+Treat this just like `env` files.

 ## SSH keys

 This step is necessary to configure the ssh keys for github and `git iam` to work.